Samsung/tizen-docs/docs/application/dotnet/get-started/iot/first-app.md

 It includes the `lib`, `res`, and `shared` (with a `res` subdirectory containing an image file) directories, and the **tizen-manifest.xml** file.
 There is also the `bin` directory, which Visual Studio only shows if you select the **Show all files** option for the solution.
 These pieces all go into the package.

 Package generation (and in fact installation) is controlled by the **tizen-manifest.xml** package manifest file.
-The following figure shows the `.tpk` file for the initial application, to illustrate how the combination of the directory layout and the package manifest leads to the actual package.
+The following figure shows the `.tpk` file for the initial application to illustrate how the combination of the directory layout and the package manifest leads to the actual package.

 ![Package content](media/cs_first_packaging_content.png)

-When packaging your application, you also need to consider whether any feature or privilege declarations are needed in the manifest file, and how to place any language-specific files.
+When packaging your application, you also need to consider whether any feature or privilege declarations are needed in the manifest file and how to place any language-specific files.